Home » Symptoms » Dog Symptoms A-Z » Fever

 - Hepatitis Contagiosa Canis, HCC (Infectious Canine Hepatitis)

-- Hepatozoonosis (Parasitic Infection by Hepatozoon)
+- Hepatozoonosis (Parasitic infection caused by Hepatozoon)

 - Immune-Mediated Polyarthritis, IMPA (Inflammatory Condition of Multiple Joints)